 Candidate background screen completed.
 Check.

-Typically when a candidate has gotten this far in the interview process sales managers and sales people tend to think the deal is around 90% closed.
-Confidence is real high which is why It’s at this point in the sales cycle where sales people and sales managers set themselves up to be disappointed, surprised and often very frustrated.
+Typically when a candidate has gotten this far in the interview process sales managers and salespeople tend to think the deal is 80% or 90% closed.
+Confidence is real high which is why it’s at this point in the sales cycle where salespeople including sales and recruiting managers set themselves up to be disappointed.
 How?
-Let's start with the sales manager.

-- Assume they know who interviewed the candidate
+- They assume they know who interviewed the candidate

-- Assume they understand the role that each interviewer plays in the decision making process
+- They assume they understand the role that each interviewer plays in the decision making process

-- Assume they understand how the client will reach a decision among the group
+- They assume they understand how the client will reach a decision among the group

 How do you prepare your sales forecast?
 What do you find most challenging when assessing your sales pipeline and putting your sales forecast together?
 Please share your thoughts and experiences below and we can share our ideas and best practices with you.